 3. Update Software and Systems

-It’s easy to justify sticking with a system because “that’s the way we’ve always done it”.
+It’s easy to justify sticking with a payroll system because “that’s the way we’ve always done it”.
 And it’s true that holding on to a paper-based system or an old form of software may save your company a few bucks right now.
 But it will have real, costly implications down the road.

 Not updating your payroll software means that you miss out on changes to employment rules.
 Your company is more likely to fall out of compliance with new laws issued by the IRS and updated DOL regulations.

 For companies that rely on paper systems, there’s an ever-present risk of misplacing, losing, or mixing up important paperwork.
-Paper systems are also more costly than you might imagine.
+Paper payroll systems are also more costly than you might imagine.
 You have to factor in the cost of printing, paper, files, and the administration costs of managing the systems.